About the Project

 Our project brings together an exceptional team of economists, political scientists, and psychologists from Canada, Europe, and the United States.

-The project will benefit from the wise input of a scientific board consisting of leading international scholars.
+The project is benefiting from the input of a distinguished advisory board consisting of leading international scholars.